How to Vote

 - Your poll number

 If your name is not on the Voters List, or you do not receive a Voter Information Card, you can find out when and where to vote using our Voter Information service, which will become available after a general election or a by-election in your electoral district has been called.
 The Voter Information Service will tell you your voting locations for both advance voting and voting on election day, your electoral district, and contact information for your returning office.

 There are many ways to vote in a general election or by-election.
 You can choose the option that works best for you.
 You can only vote once in an election.

 There are three simple steps to making voting as easy as possible:

-- Use e-Registration to check, update or register your voter information.
+- Use e-Registration to confirm, update or add your information to the Voters List.

 - Check your Voter Information Card when it arrives in the mail for details of when and where you can vote.